SUPLA/supla-device/extras/examples/linux/android_tv/readme.md

     # Adjust atv.state file name and location.
 Use absolute path without ~
     filename="/home/supla_user/android_tv/atv.state"

-In case of any issues with the script, you can turn on logs in this file by changing comments here:
+In case of any issues with the script, you can enable logging by changing the comments here:

     logfile="/dev/null"
     # To enable logs, uncomment the following line and comment the line above.